VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ## Configuration File

+In GNU development environment, after installing MiniGUI by default configuration, the file `etc/MiniGUI-classic.cfg` in MiniGUI source tree will be installed in `/usr/local/etc/` directory, and rename to `MiniGUI.cfg`.
+When MiniGUI application starts, It will find `MiniGUI.cfg` as follow:

+- the application first search `MiniGUI.cfg` in current directory, then search `.MiniGUI.cfg` in home directory.
+- then search `MiniGUI.cfg` in `/usr/local/etc`, at last in `/etc/`.

+If user don’t create the file `MiniGUI.cfg` in current directory and home directory, the application will use the file `MiniGUI.cfg` in `/usr/local/etc/` as default configuration file.

+When we compile MiniGUI with `--enable-incoreres` option, MiniGUI application doesn’t need the file `MiniGUI.cfg`.
+The required options are given in the file `src/sysres/mgetc.c`.

 The section describes configuration options in detail by `MiniGUI.cfg`.

 The format of configuration file is compact, and you can modify it easily.